 This section presents data and statistics on household crowding in New Zealand.
-Living in crowded houses increases the risk of infectious diseases spreading, particularly among children.
+Household crowding increases the risk of infectious diseases spreading, particularly among children.

 Household crowding is defined as needing one or more bedrooms; severe household crowding is defined as needing two or more bedrooms.
 Household crowding is measured with Census data, using the Canadian National Occupancy Standard.
 See information about the data below.